The Bickersons: Recordings

 Columbia Records eventually released long-playing albums—The Bickersons, The Bickersons Fight Back, and The Bickersons Rematch—that featured newly recorded performances of Rapp's adapted radio scripts by Ameche and Langford as John and Blanche.
 Rematch was the two LPs reissued in a gatefold jacket as a two record set.

-Frances Langford enjoyed a career as a singer and actress in film (including a cameo in the The Glenn Miller Story) and television, as well as radio; she died July 11, 2005.
+Frances Langford enjoyed a career as a singer and actress in film (including a cameo in The Glenn Miller Story) and television, as well as radio; she died July 11, 2005.
 Don Ameche continued to work in film and television, enjoying a late-life revival through his roles in the 1983 film Trading Places and the 1985 film Cocoon.
 He died in 1993.

 Adaptations and cultural references

 In the movie MASH, when Radar O'Reilly bugs Margaret Houlihan's tent as she and Frank Burns have a sexual encounter, Father Mulcahy (who has walked into the room while the others are listening) is told that the conversation (and noises) being listened to are a radio program.
 He asks if it is an episode of The Bickersons...until he realizes otherwise, and hastily leaves.

 In the Season 1 finale of NewsRadio, Dave and Lisa are called "the magnificent Bickersons" by Bill (at once a reference to the radio show and a play on the title of Orson Welles' 1942 film The Magnificent Ambersons).
 Ameche and Welles shared the same hometown of Kenosha, Wisconsin, and at 8:00 p.m.
 Eastern Time on the night of October 30, 1938, Welles made his legendary "War of the Worlds" radio broadcast on the CBS network while Ameche hosted The Chase and Sanborn Hour on the Red Network of NBC.

 The Bickersons can be heard in the video game L.A.
 Noire, playing on the radio during driving sequences.

 The Bickersons inspired The Honeymooners and other television shows about couples.

 In The Proposal, the lead character Margaret Tate describes her quarrelsome dynamic with her pretend fiancée Andrew Paxton as that of “the Bickering Bickersons”.

-In episode 11 of season 6 of Better Call Saul, Saul Goodman says to Walter White and Jesse Pinkman "Fellas, I was enjoying the Laurel & Hardy vibe, but I'm not such a fan of The Bickersons!" in response to White and Pinkman arguing with each other.